tonyjiang/spf13-vim/README.markdown

 On your Mac, this repo is likely located here: /Users/username/.spf13-vim-3.
 It's not affected by any upgrade of vim.

-spf13-vim is a distribution of vim plugins and resources for Vim, Gvim and [MacVim].
+spf13-vim is a distribution of Vim plugins and resources for Vim, Gvim and [MacVim].

-It is a good starting point for anyone intending to use VIM for development running equally well on Windows, Linux, \*nix and Mac.
+It is a good starting point for anyone intending to use Vim for development running equally well on Windows, Linux, \*nix and Mac.

 The distribution is completely customisable using a `~/.vimrc.local` and `~/.vimrc.bundles.local` Vim RC files.